Michael Grieco: Florida state representative

 On May 4, 2018, just three days after the end of his probation, Grieco announced his candidacy for the 113th district in the Florida House of Representatives, seeking to replace retiring Democrat David Richardson.
 Grieco easily defeated Republican J. P. Parker, a lawyer, in the general election receiving 62% of the vote to Parker's 38.

 In May 2020, allegations arose that while serving as the defense attorney for Quinton Dunbar, a Seattle Seahawks cornerback, regarding an armed robbery charge, Grieco allegedly paid off the victims and witnesses.
 Grieco denied these allegations, and the Miramar Police Department and the Florida Department of Law Enforcement began an investigation regarding the alleged witness tampering.
 Both agencies found no clear evidence that Grieco had paid off the victims.
 However, in July 2020, the Florida Bar opened an investigation into Grieco regarding both the witness tampering allegations and the previous campaign finance charge, which could lead to Grieco being disbarred.

 Grieco ran for re-election in 2020, and won a second term unopposed.

 Campaign for State Senate

 On November 14, Grieco filed to run for Senate District 37 likely going against incumbent Ileana Garcia.
 The district will shrink to cover only a portion of Miami-Dade County’s coast, including parts of Miami, Miami Beach, Coral Gables, Sweetwater and West Miami.
 On June 1, Grieco posted on social media that he was dropping out of the race for SD-37 citing a lack of funds from various organizations and a reluctance from these groups to back his campaign.
 Grieco also stated he would not run for another term for his house seat.

+Campaign for Miami Beach mayor, 2023

+In 2023, Grieco made a second attempt to become the Mayor of Miami Beach, after his first run in 2017.
+However, he was unsuccessful in the mayoral race, receiving about 20% of the vote.
+During his campaign, Grieco faced criticism for his past campaign finance scandal and a 90-day suspension recommendation for his law license.
+Furthermore, Grieco's campaign was also affected by the revelation of a recent incident in 2023 where he left a loaded gun unattended at a local park, as well as a 2020 incident where his gun went missing from a rental car.